cedadev/nlds-client/_sources/tutorial.rst.txt

 After entering your JASMIN username and password, the OAuth2 token is created at the path pointed to by ``oauth_token_file_location`` in the ``~/.nlds-config`` file.
-The NLDS authorisation system uses refresh tokens to fetch a new token when the current one has expired
+The NLDS authorisation system uses refresh tokens to fetch a new token when the current one has expired.

 .. _catalog: